prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 **Goal**: Construct a classifier that can predict if a player (P1) who has never played an opponent (P2) will benefit from a risky strategy.

 **Step 1**: Identify all players who have a matchup history of at least 3 matches with P2.
 Call this set of players P_ML.
-If size(P_ML) <15, select another P2 to ensure we will have enough training points.
+If size(P_ML) <15, select another P2 to ensure we will have enough ML model training points.

 **Step 2**: Calculate the matchup EM factor of all players in P_ML when playing P2.
 If EM>0, classify the player as 'risky'; if EM<=0 classify as 'safe'.